Statistics: 15 1/2 miles, ascent 1454′, descent 1384′, 6 1/4 hours

 Our very kind hosts, Joe and Maureen Murphy, at Coomassig View B&B unexpectedly packed us a light lunch.
 The hike today was a bit of a gamble, since rain was predicted.
 We hoped to beat the rain to Kenmare but a pouring rain caught us before the end of this trail.

-Today’s path began at the west end of Sneem; as we were moving east, we were able to walk through and enjoy this picturesque town once again.
-The path took us up through woodland paths and wild moorland which was already beginning to reveal its autumn colors.
+Today’s path began at the west end of Sneem; since we were moving east, we were able to walk through and enjoy this picturesque town once again.
+The path then took us up through woodland paths and wild moorland which was already beginning to reveal its autumn colors.

 The woodland paths were very secretive in appearance and bid us on to enter and explore them.
 Reminded us of Alice and the rabbit hole!